RedTurtle/redturtle.video/README.rst

 -----------

 wildcard.media is not perfect (yet).
-There's a big feature that is missing: supporting other remote video sources different by YouTube.
+There's a big feature that is missing: supporting other remote video sources different from YouTube.

-We will work on this in future.
+We will probably work on this in future.

 RedTurtle Video Features
 ========================